What are Foundation Diplomas?

 - Fine Art & Film

-During the UAL Foundation Diploma we cover the ideas and processes that underpin professional practice in all the creative industries:
+Within these specialist groups we cover the ideas and processes that underpin professional practice in all the creative industries:

 In the last term you will undertake a final major project and this is the only section of the course which is graded and will decide your final grade.
 All learners exhibit their work in the public final show and private view event.